-That erecting the Dome of the Rock the caliph 'Abd al-Malik ibn Marwān accomplished in 72/691 almost all people shore up by the inscription which runs around the outer face of the structure's octagonal arcade.
-The inscription now reads: "The servant of God, al-Ma'mūn, commander of the believers, built this dome, may God accept it from him and be pleased with him, in the year 72 (that is 691).
+That the caliph 'Abd al-Malik b.
+Marwan accomplished the building of the Dome of the Rock in 72/691 almost all people shore up by an inscription which runs around the outer face of the structure's octagonal arcade.
+The inscription, however, now reads: "The servant of God, al-Ma'mun, commander of the believers, built this dome, may God accept it from him and be pleased with him, in the year 72 (that is 691).
 Amen."
-It is believed that originally the inscription contained the name of the Caliph 'Abd al-Malik, but the Abbasid Caliph al-Ma'mūn had his own name inserted in place of the latter, probably in 216/831, leaving the date as it initially stood.
-17
+(Blair, 1992) It is believed that originally the inscription contained the name of the caliph 'Abd al-Malik, but the Abbasid caliph al-Ma'mun had his own name inserted in place of the latter, probably in 216/831, leaving the date as it initially stood.
+(Creswell, 1989)